shiftlin0818/PowerSystem_Viewer/README.md

 1. Load in the case from: file->open

-Note: Currently, only support the matpower case format
+Note: Currently,  support the matpower case format / PSSE33 (except 3 windings transfrormer and DC line)

 2. Choose a bus number and the number of iters wanted to be viewed